Traumatism/Stick/README.md

 # Stick

 An OSINT tool similar to [Squiz](https://github.com/traumatism/squiz) but in...
-Rust!
+[Rust](https://rust-lang.org)!

-Yes... the cute crab seduced me... but I am not quitting Python at all (at least now ^^): indeed, Stick uses Python 3 as a scripting language to write modules!
+Yes... the cute crab seduced me... but I am not quitting Python at all (at least now ^^): indeed, Stick uses [Python 3](https://python.org/) as a scripting language to write modules!

 Since I am a brain-dead kid without any imagination, module suggestions are welcome (open an issue, or tell me directly on Discord: toast~#0001.
-For other social platforms see: https://traumatism.github.io/)
+For other social platforms see [this link](https://traumatism.github.io/).

+Warning: some of the modules might be sending direct requests to the target if it's a host, domain, or URL... you MUST have the target's authorization to perform a scan on their system.
+Otherwise here is a cool [VPN service](https://mullvad.net/).

 ![](./assets/mindmap-b.png)